Docs / Admin Console / Two-factor authentication (2FA)

 Trust this device

-Token entry with Trust Device option
+Code entry at sign-in with the Trust this device option

 Cross-account behavior